EOSIO/eosio.cdt/docs/05_best-practices/11_debuggin_a_smart_contract.md

 If you haven't set up your own local nodeos, please follow the [setup guide](https://developers.eos.io/eosio-home/docs/getting-the-software).
 By default, your local nodeos will just run in a private testnet unless you modify the config.ini file to connect with public testnet (or official testnet) nodes.

 ## Method
-The main method used to debug smart contract is **Caveman Debugging**, where we utilize the printing functionality to inspect the value of a variable and check the flow of the contract.
+The main method used to debug smart contract is **Caveman Debugging**, where it is utilized the printing functionality to inspect the value of a variable and check the flow of the contract.
 Printing in smart contract can be done through the Print API.
-The C++ API is the wrapper for C API, so most often we will just use the C++ API.
+The C++ API is the wrapper for C API, so most often it will be used the C++ API.

 ## Print
 Print C API supports the following data type that you can print: